suffolklibraries/sljekyll/new-suggestions/fiction/_posts/2018-02-28-new-fiction-for-march-2018.md

 ## [<cite>The Perfect Girlfriend</cite>, by Karen Hamilton](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2333542)

-In this debut thriller:
+In this debut novel:

 > "Juliette loves Nate.
 She will follow him anywhere.
 She's even become a flight attendant for his airline, so she can keep a closer eye on him.
 They are meant to be.
 The fact that Nate broke up with her six months ago means nothing.
 Because Juliette has a plan to win him back.
 She is the perfect girlfriend.
 And she'll make sure no one stops her from getting exactly what she wants.
 True love hurts, but Juliette knows it's worth all the pain."

-This psychological thriller is bound to be popular.
+This archetypal psychological thriller has had a huge marketing push and is bound to be popular.
 Anna Friel is already confirmed as the reader of the audiobook.

 ## [<cite>Let Me Lie</cite>, by Clare Mackintosh](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2334673)

-Another new psychological thriller, this time from the author of [<cite>I Let You Go</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=1738493) and [<cite>I See You</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2132001):
+Another new psychological thriller from a writer who has made quite a reputation for herself with 2015's [<cite>I Let You Go</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=1738493), as well as [<cite>I See You</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2132001):

 > "The police say it was suicide.
 Anna says it was murder.
 They're both wrong.